PR Earns Over Rs12 Billion From Freight Business In Two Years - UrduPoint

 PR Earns Over Rs12 Billion From Freight Business In Two Years

-Pakistan Railways has earned around Rs12.276 billion from the freight trains during last two years, making a leap towards transformation of the organization into a profitable entity

-ISLAMABAD, (UrduPoint / Pakistan Point News - 12th Jan, 2021 ) :Pakistan Railways has earned around Rs12.276 billion from the freight trains during last two years, making a leap towards transformation of the organization into a profitable entity.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Jan, 2021 ) :Pakistan Railways has been earned around Rs12.276 billion from the freight trains during last two years, making a leap towards transformation of the organization into a profitable entity.

-"The freight train service suffered no loss during the last two years due to prudent policies introduced by the incumbent government," an official in the Ministry of Railways told APP.
+"The freight train service has been suffered no loss during the last two years due to prudent policies introduced by the incumbent government," an official in the Ministry of Railways told APP.

-Giving detail of the earnings, he said the department had generated Rs18.853 billion against the expenditures of Rs12.950 billion, posting a profit of Rs5.903 billion during 2018-19.
+Giving detail of the earnings, he said the department has been generated Rs18.853 billion against the expenditures of Rs12.950 billion, posting a profit of Rs5.903 billion during 2018-19.

 To a question, he said that at present as many as 18 trains were operational from Karachi to Hyderabad, while no train was operational from Karachi to Mirpur Khas.